vivicowan/e-commerce/README.md

 # E-Commerce Backend

 ## Description:
-- For this task, I wanted to allow a business owner to view and manage the departments, roles, and employees inside of a business.
+- For this task, I wanted to allow a manager to have a functional backend retail store made with latest technologies.
-- The reason I built this employee traker was to get a better grasp of MySQL.
-I got to practice using a database, which can be very useful for me in the future.
+- The reason I built this e-commerce backend was to understand the functionality of Express.js API and how a MySQL database can be incorporated.
-- This task helped me gain a better understanding of the MySQL syntax and functionality.
+- This task helped me gain a better understanding of the MySQL Sequelize, the Object Relational Mapper.
+I learned how to create models and extend those models to my API routes.
+I was also able to learn how to initialize a database in my command line as well as seed that database.

 ## How to run this application
 - E-Commerce is the backend of a platform that uses a database to run.
 In order to run this application, start off with ("npm install") to have npm and node modules.